IbrahimT04/GUI_project/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [itariq640@gmail.com] or contribute to the repository.
+If you have any questions or suggestions, please contact me at [itariq640@gmail.com] or contribute to the repository.